Modern slavery statement

 Over the next 12 months we will continue to build on the work already done to further develop our anti-modern slavery policies and procedures.
 Planned activities include:

-- An updated Procurement and Contracting policy incorporating responsible procurement principles (including a Supplier Code of Conduct) will launch in early 2024; we will raise awareness across the organisation by launching this via internal communication channels and externally via our website.
+- An updated Procurement and Contracting policy incorporating responsible procurement principles (including a Supplier Code of Conduct) which will raise awareness across the organisation via internal communication channels and externally via our website.

 - Implementation of a supplier/relationship management framework to clarify roles and responsibilities and provide guidance on effectively managing key supplier contracts across the organisation.